nickbabcock/register/README.md

 - date: The date the document appeared in the registry
 - type: Presidential / rule / proposed-rule / notice
 - agency: What agency issued this document (eg. Department of transportation)
+- sub agency: What sub agency issued the document.
+For instance, while the agency may be "Health and human services", the sub agency may be "Food and drug administration"
 - subject: What is the subject / title of this document
 - names: List of names associated with the document (semi-colon delimited)
 - rin: List Regulation Identifier Numbers associated with the document (semi-colon delimited)